 The school division has provided documentation that it has complied with the provisions of § 22.1-258 that address actions to be taken when a pupil fails to report to school.

 Absenteeism labeled as chronic incorporates all absences: excused, unexcused, and suspensions.
+Students who are suspended or expelled for any period of time may be counted present if they are physically present in an alternative program approved by the school board.
 Addressing chronic absenteeism focuses on the academic consequences of this lost instructional time and on preventing absences before students miss so much school that they fall behind.
 It recognizes that students miss school for many understandable issues such as asthma or homelessness or unreliable transportation, for which a punitive response is not appropriate.
 Chronic absenteeism should be seen as a symptom of an underlying issue and should be addressed via a tiered system of supports framework.
 That framework may include working with juvenile and domestic court services personnel to address the underlying issues before a Child in Need of Services (CHINS) petition is filed.
 Developing a Memorandum of Understanding with the Juvenile Court Services is an important part of addressing chronic absenteeism and truancy.

 Aggravating circumstances